reanzi/jipate/README.md

 # Voter Scanning System (VSS)

 This is a web-based application designed to manage and track voter information for a specific facility or election station.
-It provides tools for data management, searching, and marking voters as having cast their vote.
+It provides tools for data management, searching, and marking voters for facility or station use.

 ### Key Features